 As an amateur, she spent thirteen months living out of a suitcase, traveling and playing on the LPGA Tour, and was low amateur in several of the events.
 One of her best memories was of playing in the Western Open in Des Moines, IA, where she was low amateur.
 Her silver bowl prize was used to collect funds from the gallery for Babe Zaharias, who was ill with cancer.
 She also recalls playing in the Texas Open behind the great Babe.
 Although she never had an opportunity to play with The Babe, she did play with many of the LPGA tour pros, including Mickey Wright, Betsy Rawls, Patty Berg, Fay Crocker, Kathy Whitworth, Marilynn Smith and others.

 In 1997, she received the Golf Digest Junior Development Award, and the Humanitarian Award from Transitions of Western Illinois.
 She was named to Golf for Women’s 50 Top Teachers List in 2001.
-Her greatest career highlight is that as Founder and Executive Director of the Pepsi Little People’s Golf Championships, now in its 44th year.
+Her greatest career highlight is that as Founder and Executive Director of the Pepsi Little People’s Golf Championships, now in its 50th year.
 “The volunteers are a vital part of Pepsi Little People’s,” says Nan.
-“The tournament just couldn’t happen without the 200 plus volunteers who help make the tournaments the success that it is,” she says.
+“The tournament just couldn’t happen without the 150 plus volunteers who help make the tournament the success that it is,” she says.
 The original tournament in 1974 drew 174 players from 13 states and Canada.
-A record 922 players competed in the 2000 event, and now some 250-300 boys and girls ages three through 18, coming from nearly every state and many foreign countries, compete in the annual events now held on two golf courses in Quincy, IL.
+A record 922 players competed in the 2000 event, and now some 250-300 boys and girls ages three through 18, coming from every state and some 36 countries, compete in the annual events now held on two golf courses in Quincy, IL.

 Nan was elected to the Illinois Golf Hall of Fame in October of 2005, and to the Quincy Golf Hall of Fame in June of 2006.